vinc/vinc.cc/source/essays/changing-our-diet-for-a-wilder-world.html.md

 animal products with vegetable products.

-Plant-based diets have a [long history][4.0] around the world and the modern widespread availability of dietary supplements (vitamins B12 and D most notably) means that a strict vegan diet, [properly planned][4.1], can be as healthy as any omnivore diets.
+Plant-based diets have a [long history][4.0] around the world and the modern widespread availability of dietary supplements (vitamin B12 most notably) means that a strict vegan diet, [properly planned][4.1], can be as healthy as any omnivore diets.

 ![Cattle in a pasture](/images/cattle-pasture.jpg) *Cattle in a pasture, Alps, France ([Google Maps](https://goo.gl/maps/mHNTFQjumom))*